amaurer/loading-modules/README.md

 ###*Note
-Your "#domElement" needs to have layout with a set with and height.
+Your "#domElement" needs to have layout with a set width and height.